 Data sources

-The Berkeley Web Server and Berkeley Studio can make a connection with Interbase databases, Oracle databases, MySQL databases, XML files and can send emails.
+The xxllnc Expertsystemen Web Server and xxllnc Expertsystemen can make a connection with Interbase databases, Oracle databases, MySQL databases, XML files and can send emails.
 Also, Fixed Connections can be created.
-These are custom connections which are customized to your needs.
-Therefore, we recommend contacting Berkeley Bridge if you are interested in using any of these functions.
+These are custom connections which are customised to your needs.
+Therefore, we recommend contacting xxllnc Expertsystemen if you are interested in using any of these functions.

 Interbase